hashicorp/consul-appd-extension/README.md

 - An AppDynamics SaaS or On-Prem controller version 4.5 or greater.
 - AppDynamics [Machine or Server Visibility] agent including the JRE.
 - Please visit AppDynamics Machine Agent [requirements and supported environments] for more info.
+- A Consul cluster that we will install the AppDynamics Machine Agent on each node.
 - Applications that are using Consul to register and discover services that are also being monitored by AppDynamics using one a [language agents] as well as a [machine or server visibility agent].
+- Statsite will be required to be installed on each node of the Consul cluster which will be covered in the instructions below.

 ## Installation